JainUtkarsh18/Movie-Rental-Store-Analysis-using-Power-BI/README.md

 # Movie Rental Store Analytics using Power BI

-## Data-Driven DVD Rental Store Optimization: SQL, Excel, and Power BI Analysis
+## Data-Driven DVD Rental Store Optimization using SQL, Excel and Power BI Analysis

 The **Movie Rental Analytics Capstone Project** presents a comprehensive exploration of the **Sakila Dataset**, offering invaluable insights into the DVD rental store domain.